 Just apply enough to cover the area where you want to grow a beard with a thin film of the solution.
 Some people have enough with 0.5ml or 0.25 ml per application.

 Does higher strength of minoxidil grow beard faster?

 Hair growth is dosage-dependent.
 5% minoxidil grows hair much faster than 2%.

 As aforementioned, the extra high strength of minoxidil allows one to use it once a day and still achieve result fast enough.

 You don't.
-Dermal roller may help see results faster.
+A dermal roller may help you see results faster.
 But if minoxidil alone does not work for you, adding derma roller won't work either.

 What is my option if I don't want to use minoxidil?

 Minoxidil does work for beard growth.
-The cheapest minoxidil option is Amazon's Basic Care minoxidil, which has the same formula like Kirkland and Rogaine minoxidil but with lower price.
-Regular minoxidil has the issues with taking too long to dry and being too grease and sometime cause skin breakout.
-Essengen-5 NO PG Fast Dry is professionally formulated minoxidil product.
-It is very gentle to skin, dries super fast and non-grease.
+The cheapest minoxidil option is Amazon's Basic Care minoxidil, which has the same formula as Kirkland and Rogaine minoxidil but with lower price.
+Regular minoxidil has the issues with taking too long to dry and being too grease and sometimes cause skin breakout.
+Essengen-5 NO PG Fast Dry is a professionally formulated minoxidil product.
+It is very gentle to the skin, dries super-fast and non-grease.

 1.Shin HS, Won CH, Lee SH, Kwon OS, Kim KH, Eun HC.
 Efficacy of 5% minoxidil versus combined 5% minoxidil and 0.01% tretinoin for male pattern hair loss.
 American journal of clinical dermatology.
 2007 Oct 1;8(5):285-90.